LittleBigRefresh/Docs/Docs/topics/vita.md

 Exit out of the VitaShell editor by pressing the correct back button for your region, save the file, then exit VitaShell.
 Finally, restart your Vita.

+Ensure your game is fully up-to-date, you can do so by pressing triangle twice with the game's bubble selected in the Live Area.
+If the Update History button is present and shows Version 1.22, then your game is fully up-to-date, if not, open the game's live area, and press the refresh button at the top of the screen, this will install all the updates for your game.

 <include from="Library.topic" element-id="final-patching-message" />